rbeavs/Email_Spammer/README.md

 - Looks sick with [rich](https://github.com/Textualize/rich) as well as some ASll art
 - Allows you to spoof your name

-## Issues

-- If you choose the multiple email option, if you're using a gmail account and attempt to email another gmail account, gmail will block it. (working to resolve)

-- Works in all other areas

 ## Educational Use Only